 Organising a sports day is a fun and active way to get the neighbours together, and with a little thought young and old can participate.

-- Think about hiring equipment if need be.
-Some organisations have sports equipment for hire for a small fee.
+- Think about hiring equipment.
+Some organisations have sports equipment for hire for a small fee

 - Organise chairs for older members